Indefinite and fictitious numbers: Umpteen

 Umpteen, umteen or umpty is an unspecified but large number, used in a humorous fashion or to imply that it is not worth the effort to pin down the actual figure.
 Despite the -teen ending, which would seem to indicate that it lies between 12 and 20, umpteen can be much larger.

 The oldest reference to "umpty" — in a June 17, 1848 issue of the Louisville Morning Courier — indicates that at that time it was slang for empty.
-This is confirmed by a humorous short story in the North Carolina Hillsborough Recorder of June 30, 1852.
+This is corroborated by a humorous short story in the North Carolina Hillsborough Recorder of June 30, 1852.

 By 1905, "umpty", in the expression "umpty-seven", had come to imply a multiple of ten.
 Umpty came from a verbalization of a dash in Morse code.

 "Umpteen", adding the ending -teen, as in "thirteen", is first attested in 1884, and has become by far the most common form.

 In Norwegian, ørten is used in a similar way, playing on the numbers from tretten (13) to nitten (19), but often signifying a much larger number.

 Similarly, though with a larger base, Portuguese has milhentos, which is derived from the words mil(har) (1000) and the suffix -entos, present in words like trezentos (300) or quinhentos (500), roughly meaning "hundred".

 Spanish uses tropecientos/tropecientas in Spain and chorrocientos/chorrocientas in El Salvador and Mexico referring to a high number in a colloquial way.